Tektronix analog oscilloscopes: TekMate 2402 and 2402A

 The 2402 TekMate instrument extension was really an IBM clone computer that used the oscilloscope as both keyboard and monitor.
-The 2402 had two floppy drives; the 2402A could be had with a hard drive in place of the second floppy.
-The 2402 communicated with the scope on the GPIB bus, and would transfer waveform data, programs and front panel setups both directions.
+The 2402 had two floppy drives; the 2402A provided the option to swap the second floppy drive for a hard drive.
+The 2402 communicated with the scope over the GPIB bus and would transfer waveform data, programs and front panel setups in both directions.
 Waveforms could be stored on floppy disks, processed by software in the 2402, and reloaded into the scope for display.
-As many waveforms could be stored as one had disks to store them on.
+Apart from hard disk capacity, there was no limit to the number of waveforms that could be stored.

-The processor in the 2402 was an Ampro LittleBoard/PC running the NEC V40 CPU at 7.16 MHz.
-The processor in the 2402A was an Ampro LittleBoard/286 running at 16 MHz.
-They each came with about 1 MB of RAM.
+The processor in the 2402 was an Ampro LittleBoard/PC motherboard running the NEC V40 CPU at 7.16 MHz.
+The motherboard in the 2402A was an Ampro LittleBoard/286 with a processor running at 16 MHz.
+Both models had 1 MB of RAM.